ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

   providing a query that results in exactly that node.
 Similar to, but syntactically different from, a JSON Pointer {{-pointer}}.

+Singular Path:
+: A JSONPath expression that identifies at most one node.

 For the purposes of this specification, a value as defined by
 {{-json}} is also viewed as a tree of nodes.
 Each node, in turn, holds a value.